Arthur Fiedler: Life and career

 Fiedler was born in Boston, Massachusetts, the son of Johanna (née Bernfeld) and Emanuel Fiedler (1859–1944).
-His parents were Austrian Jewish immigrants.
+His parents were Austrian-Jewish émigrés.
 Emanuel was a violinist who played in the Boston Symphony Orchestra, and Johanna was a pianist.
 Fiedler grew up in Boston and attended Boston Latin School until his father retired in the early 1900s, and they moved to Vienna, Austria, in 1910.
 The family soon moved again, this time to Berlin, where young Fiedler studied violin at the Royal Academy of Music (Hochschule für Musik Berlin) under Willy Hess from 1911 to 1915.
 Fiedler returned to Boston early in World War I. In 1915, he joined the Boston Symphony Orchestra as a violinist under conductor Karl Muck.
 Fiedler also worked as a pianist, organist, and percussionist.
-He was not related to former Boston Symphony conductor, Max Fiedler.
+He was not related to former Boston Symphony conductor Max Fiedler.

 In 1924, Fiedler formed the Boston Sinfonietta, a chamber music orchestra composed of Boston Symphony members, and started a series of free outdoor concerts.